angghasanjaya/docker-starter/README.md

 ## How to use
 - Install Docker compose (https://docs.docker.com/compose/install/)
 - Put your project directory into ct_app
-- rename your project folder as "app" folder
+- rename your project folder to "app"
-- set your mysql connection and redis environment: <br />
+- set your laravel `.env` : <br />

   DB_CONNECTION=mysql